 What was meant to be our own self-guided walking tour with a photo safari the next day ended up being a shopping madness in Sydney.

-OK, I might be exaggerating, but after more than a year of travelling, I simply couldn’t resist the sales and bought myself a new dress, a blouse and a new pair of Icebreaker underpants.
+OK, I might be exaggerating, but after more than a year of traveling, I simply couldn’t resist the sales and bought myself a new dress, a blouse, and a new pair of Icebreaker underpants.